afia25/Eye-Disease-Prediction-using-Contrastive-Learning/README.md

 # Eye-Disease-Prediction-using-Contrastive-Learning

-while adding GNN, why extractiong train features for only one epoch? while we usually extract ftr for 10 epochs.
+while adding GNN, why extractiong train features for only one epoch? while we usually extract feature for 10 epochs.